basakkcgl/whoisbasak/_pages/aboutme.md

 ## Personally:
 In my spare time I enjoy studying art history & theory.
 I like painting (oil paint, mostly) here and there.
 My biggest inspiration is the archeological sites alongside the Aegean (where I am originally from).
-Not big on sports, but I am committed to barre/aerial yoga and -whenever possible- practicing archery, shooting, and snowboarding.
+Not big on sports, but I am committed to aerial yoga/barre and -whenever possible- practicing archery, shooting, and snowboarding.

 I used to be funny on [Twitter](https://x.com/Basak__k)